flochtililoch/misfit-bolt/README.md

 **Arguments**

-1. callback (*function*): function to be invoked once a Bolt is discovered.
+1. callback (*function*, optional): function to be invoked once a Bolt is discovered.
 Takes a `Bolt` instance as first argument.
 2. uuids (*Array*, optional): list of Bolt uuid to discover.

 **Returns**